How does the app store algorithm determine rankings?

 What factors do app store algorithms actually consider when ranking apps?

-App store algorithms evaluate six primary ranking factors: download velocity, user ratings and reviews, keyword relevance, user engagement metrics, retention rates, and conversion rates.
-These factors work together to determine your app’s position in search results and category rankings.
+App store algorithms evaluate six primary ranking factors that work together to determine your app’s position in search results and category rankings.
+Understanding each one individually helps you identify where your optimization efforts will have the greatest impact.

 Download velocity measures how quickly your app gains new installs over time, with recent downloads weighted more heavily than historical ones.
 The algorithms pay close attention to sustained download growth rather than sudden spikes, which can indicate artificial manipulation.